Aaron Moten

 Aaron Clifton Moten (born February 28, 1989) is an American actor.
 He began acting as a youth, playing in his school theatre program.
 After graduating from the Juilliard School, he began professionally acting in New York City, playing in the main cast of the Netflix television sitcom Disjointed (2017–2018).
-Moten has since starred in Next (2020), Father Stu (2022), Emancipation (2022), and Fallout (2024).
+Moten has since starred in Next (2020), Father Stu (2022), Emancipation (2022), and Fallout (2024–present).

 Early life and career

 Aaron Moten was born on February 28, 1989 in Austin, Texas.
 He was educated at the St. Stephen's Episcopal School, where he began acting at the age of 12 after playing the lead role in a production of the Jim Leonard play The Diviners, after which he began participating in his school theatre program.
 Moten began professionally acting in New York City, where he graduated from the Juilliard School in 2011.
 That year, he played as Claudio in a Two River Theater production of Much Ado About Nothing by Shakespeare.
 In 2012, he appeared in a Broadway revival of A Streetcar Named Desire and was featured in a pilot for an HBO miniseries Criminal Justice.